Shopify/polaris-viz/.github/pull_request_template.md

 - [ ] Update the Changelog.

-- [ ] Update relevant documentation.
+- [ ] Update relevant documentation and Storybook.